124th Guam death related to COVID-19 reported

-Guam’s 124th COVID-19-related fatality occurred at Guam Regional Medical City at 7:53 p.m.
+Guam’s 124th COVID-19-related death occurred at Guam Regional Medical City at 7:53 p.m.
 Wednesday, the Joint Information Center confirmed.

 The patient was a 52-year-old man.
 He was admitted to GRMC that same day and tested positive upon admission.

 "In the words of a great poet, though we weep for your loss, you will dwell in our hearts, safe from the storms or darkness.
 To his family and friends, Jeff, Lt.
 Governor Josh, and I express our sincerest condolences and sympathies.
-May his memory live on through those who knew him," said Gov. Lou Leon Guerrero.
+May his memory live on through those who knew him," stated Gov. Lou Leon Guerrero in a press release

-Eight new cases of COVID-19 were identified out of 463 tests performed on Wednesday.
+Eight new cases of COVID-19 were identified out of 463 tests performed on Wednesday, JIC stated.

 Six cases reported recent travel and were identified in quarantine.